framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 ### Composition Stuff
 Shaders that are useful for composition and cropping.

 - [**AspectRatioComposition**](https://github.com/Daodan317081/reshade-shaders/blob/master/Shaders/AspectRatioComposition.fx): Adds black bars to simulate the desired aspect ratio for later cropping.
 Plus you can display fractions with the black bars to guide you through the rule of thirds or the rule of fifths for example.
-If you want to use different grids you will need to use an image with transparency with the shader Overlay or StageDepthPlus.
+- [**AspectRatioMultiGrid**](https://github.com/originalnicodr/CorgiFX/blob/master/Shaders/AspectRatioMultiGrid.fx): Same capabilities as AspectRatioComposition with the addition of multiple types of grids that you can use at the same time, the capability of inverting the color of the grid to better see it, creating a list of aspect ratios to easily select from, and more.
 - [**AspectRatioSuit**](https://github.com/luluco250/FXShaders/blob/master/Shaders/AspectRatioSuite.fx): Like the previous shader but it allows you to have multiple aspect ratio delimiters at the same time, so you can evaluate all of them at once.
 It might be difficult to understand each possible AR with all the lines on the screen, so make sure to edit the `ASPECT_RATIO_SUITE_VALUES` definition to delete or add aspect ratios.
 - [**Aspect Ratio**](https://github.com/Fubaxiusz/fubax-shaders/blob/master/Shaders/AspectRatio.fx): If the images get stretched this can help fix it.
 Would recommend using another post-processing software instead of this (or cropping the shot instead of using an AR the game doesn't accept), but the possibility is there if you want.